-All decisions should be based on professional judgment and the adoption social worker should discuss the case with the Aspire Adoption and Special Guardianship Order Team Manager before making a decision.
+All decisions should be based on professional judgment and the adoption social worker should discuss the case with the Adoption Support Team Manager before making a decision.

 All decisions should be recorded on the file.

 Where there is information about siblings held on the record, again consideration needs to be given to the benefit and relevance to the adopted person of knowing the information.
-Where, for example, a sibling has been placed for adoption separately, and the disclosure of information about the sibling may reveal confidential information about the sibling's new family, then extreme caution must be exercised.
+Extreme caution must be exercised to ensure any information that would identity the sibling's new family is not shared.

 However, if the information relates to the past family history, will provide no identifying information about the sibling's present whereabouts and the disclosure will enable the adopted person to understand more about the family and the reason why the siblings were separated, then disclosure is more likely to be appropriate.

 The most difficult situations arise when the information relates to past family history, concerns confidential information about a sibling or family member and would clarify for the adopted person the reason why children were removed from their family of origin, or siblings were separated.
-These situations should always be discussed with the Aspire Adoption and Special Guardianship Order Team Manager and the discussion and decision to disclose or not to disclose information should be clearly recorded on the file together with reasons for the decision.
+These situations should always be discussed with the Adoption Support Team Manager and the discussion and decision to disclose or not to disclose information should be clearly recorded on the file together with reasons for the decision.

 3.2 Adoption Orders made on or after 30 December 2005